YetOpen/certbot-zimbra/README.md

 To indicate additional domains explicitly use the `-e/--extra-domain` option (can be specified multiple times).
 Note that `-e` also disables additional hostname detection.

-Additional options can be passed directly to Certbot/letsencrypt with `-L | --letsencrypt-params`.
-The option must be repeated for each letsencrypt option.
+Additional options can be passed directly to Certbot with `-L | --letsencrypt-params`.
+The option must be repeated for each Certbot option.
 For example, if you want 4096-bit certificates, add `-L "--rsa-key-size" -L "4096"`.
 Refer to Certbot's documentation for more information.

+Note: the naming of `-L|--letsencrypt-params` dates to when Certbot was still a script named "letsencrypt", it would make more sense to name it e.g. `--certbot-params` but changing it would break backwards compatibility.

 ## Running noninteractively